sayar/fullstack-training-kit/HOLs/HOL-NodejsDocumentDB/documentdb-nodejs-application.md

 	- In the **Id** box, enter a name to identify the DocumentDB account.
 This value becomes the host name within the URI.
 The **Id** may contain only lowercase letters, numbers, and the '-' character, and must be between 3 and 50 characters.

-		> [AZURE.NOTE] *documents.azure.com* is appended to the endpoint name you choose, the result of which will become your DocumentDB account endpoint.
+		> *documents.azure.com* is appended to the endpoint name you choose, the result of which will become your DocumentDB account endpoint.

 	- The **Account Tier** lens is locked because DocumentDB supports a single standard account tier.
 For more information, see [DocumentDB pricing](http://go.microsoft.com/fwlink/p/?LinkID=402317&clcid=0x409).

 	- In **Resource group**, select or create a resource group for your DocumentDB account.
 By default, a new Resource group will be created.
 You may, however, choose to select an existing resource group to which you would like to add your DocumentDB account.
-For more information, see [Using resource groups to manage your Azure resources](azure-preview-portal-using-resource-groups.md).

 	- For **Subscription**, select the Azure subscription that you want to use for the DocumentDB account.
 If your account has only one subscription, that account will be selected automatically.